John Calipari: Awards and honors

 Calipari was inducted into the National Italian American Sports Hall of Fame in 2004.

 On September 11, 2015, he was inducted into the Naismith Memorial Basketball Hall of Fame.
-As of the 2015–2016 NCAA Division I college basketball season, John Calipari is one of only 6 active coaches enshrined.
+As of the 2024–25 NCAA Division I college basketball season, John Calipari is one of only 6 active coaches enshrined (Rick Pitino, Tom Izzo, Geno Auriemma, Kim Mulkey and Bill Self).

-On September 21, 2021, the main basketball court at Clarion University's Tippin Gymnasium was officially renamed "Coach Cal Court."
+On September 21, 2021, the main basketball court at Clarion University's Tippin Gymnasium was officially renamed the John V. Calipari Court and will be known as "Coach Cal Court."

 Books

 He has written several books, including Bounce Back: Overcoming Setbacks to Succeed in Business and in Life (2009) and Players First: Coaching from the Inside Out (2014).
 Additionally, Calipari starred in the 30 for 30 documentary from ESPN "One and Not Done" which details his professional career.

 Personal life

-Calipari, who has dual citizenship in the U.S. and Italy, has been married to his wife Ellen since 1986.
-They have two daughters, Erin, a neuropharmacologist who played basketball at UMass, and Megan, a French pastry chef, and a son Brad, who played basketball at Kentucky for two seasons.
-Brad graduated from Kentucky in May 2019 with two remaining seasons of college eligibility, and chose to transfer to the University of Detroit Mercy (UDM) to complete his college playing career.
-After playing two seasons at UDM and receiving a master's degree in 2021, Brad chose not to take advantage of the extra season of athletic eligibility offered to all NCAA basketball players in the wake of COVID-19 and joined the UK coaching staff as a graduate assistant.
+Calipari, who has dual citizenship in the U.S. and Italy, has been married to his wife since 1986.
+They have two daughters and a son.
+His daughter Erin played basketball at UMass, and his son Brad played basketball at Kentucky and Detroit Mercy.
 His second cousin is TJ Friedl, a baseball player.

-Calipari appeared at Governor Andy Beshear's July 9, 2020 press briefing to publicly state his support of the Kentucky statewide mask mandate due to the COVID-19 pandemic in Kentucky stating: "We in our state have done an unbelievable job," Calipari said.
+Calipari appeared at Governor Andy Beshear's July 9, 2020, press briefing to publicly state his support of the Kentucky statewide mask mandate due to the COVID-19 pandemic in Kentucky stating: "We in our state have done an unbelievable job," Calipari said.
 "Let's take it up a notch.
 This is kind of like what I'm coaching: We're winning, and I'm being even harder.
 We are winning, let's be stronger."
-He made it clear that he volunteered to appear and the Governor did not request his appearance.
+He made it clear that he volunteered to appear and the governor did not request his appearance.